jesseocon/example-text-to-screen/readme.md

         maxMessageLength: 120,  // truncates the length of the messageTextTarget to this number of characters.
         messageEndString: '<<<',//text to display to represent truncated text in the messageTextTarget element
         photoInterval: 10000,// time in milliseconds that each photo will display
-        messageInterval: 10000// time in milliseconds that each Instagram, MO, or Tweet text will display });
+        messageInterval: 10000,// time in milliseconds that each Instagram, MO, or Tweet text will display
+        messageStati: ['approved', 'pending'],// status/stati of messages that will display
+        imageStati: ['approved', 'pending'],// status/stati of images that will display
+        earliest: '2014-04-10',// date of oldest message to be displayed
+        latest: '2014-04-08',// date of newest message to be displayed });
 });
 ```